 The following summary pro forma unaudited consolidated financial and other data were derived from and should be read in conjunction with the pro forma unaudited consolidated financial data included elsewhere in this Prospectus.
-The following summary pro forma unaudited consolidated operating data of the Company were prepared to illustrate the estimated effects of (i) the AIH Acquisition (including the refinancing of certain debt of AIH with borrowings under a \$1.5 billion secured revolving credit agreement with Chemical Bank and a syndicate of financial institutions (the "New Credit Agreement")), (ii) the FSB Acquisition, (iii) certain acquisitions completed by AIH prior to the acquisition of AIH by the Company, (iv) the initial public offering of Common Stock (the "IPO") by the Company and the application of the net proceeds thereof in April 1994, (v) the refinancing of the Company's 14% Subordinated Debentures due 2000 with its 8 1/4% Subordinated Notes due 2002, (vi) the refinancing of the Company's prior \$500 million credit facility (the "Prior Credit Facility") with borrowings under the New Credit Agreement and (vii) the Offerings contemplated hereby and the application of the net proceeds to the Company therefrom to repay indebtedness incurred pursuant to the New Credit Agreement to finance the AIH Acquisition (collectively, the "Pro Forma Transactions"), as if the Pro Forma Transactions had occurred on January 1, 1994.
-The following summary pro forma unaudited consolidated balance sheet data are prepared as if the AIH Acquisition, the acquisition of Plastifol GmbH & Co.
-KG ("Plastifol") by AIH and the Offerings contemplated hereby and application of the proceeds therefrom to repay indebtedness incurred pursuant to the New Credit Agreement to finance the AIH Acquisition had occurred as of July 1, 1995.
-The following summary pro forma unaudited consolidated financial data do not purport to represent (i) the actual results of operations or financial condition of the Company had the Pro Forma Transactions occurred on the dates assumed or (ii) the results to be expected in
+The following summary pro forma unaudited consolidated operating data of the Company were prepared to illustrate the estimated effects of (i) the AIH Acquisition (including the refinancing of certain debt of AIH with borrowings under a \$1.5 billion secured revolving credit agreement with Chemical Bank and a syndicate of financial institutions (the "New Credit Agreement")), (ii) the FSB Acquisition, (iii) certain acquisitions completed by AIH prior to the acquisition of AIH by the Company, (iv) the initial public offering of Common Stock by the Company (the "IPO") and the application of the net proceeds therefrom in April 1994, (v) the refinancing of the Company's 14% Subordinated Debentures due 2000 (the "Subordinated Debentures") with its 8 1/4% Subordinated Notes due 2002, (vi) refinancing of the Company's prior \$500 million credit facility (the "Prior Credit Facility") with borrowings under the New Credit Agreement and (vii) the Offerings contemplated hereby and the application of the net proceeds to the Company therefrom to repay indebtedness incurred pursuant to the New Credit Agreement to finance the AIH Acquisition (collectively, the "Pro Forma Transactions"), as if the Pro Forma Transactions had occurred on January 1, 1994.
+The following summary pro forma unaudited consolidated balance sheet data were prepared as if the AIH Acquisition, the acquisition of Plastifol GmbH & Co.
+KG ("Plastifol") by AIH and the Offerings contemplated hereby and the application of the net proceeds therefrom to repay indebtedness incurred pursuant to the New Credit Agreement to finance the AIH Acquisition had occurred as of July 1, 1995.
+The following summary pro forma unaudited consolidated financial data do not purport to represent (i) the actual results of operations or financial condition of the Company had the Pro Forma Transactions occurred on the dates assumed or (ii) the results to be expected in the future.

-SIX MONTHS ENDED JULY 1, 1995 YEAR ENDED DECEMBER 31, 1994
+AS OF OR FOR THE SIX MONTHS ENDED JULY 1, 1995

-(DOLLARS IN MILLIONS, EXCEPT PER SHARE AND CONTENT PER VEHICU DATA)
+(DOLLARS IN MI PER SHARE AND CO LLIONS, EXCEPT NTENT PER VEHICLE TA)

 OPERATING DATA:

 Net sales \$2,612.3 \$ 4,355.6

-Operating income 164.1 227.1
+Operating income , , 227.1

-Net income 56.3 58.9
+Net income 59.6

-Net income per shareBALANCE SHEET DATA: .
-94 .99
+Net income per share .95 1.00

+BALANCE SHEET DATA:

 Total assets \$2,954.2

-Long-term debt 1,133.5
+Long-term debt 1,109.2

-Stockholders' equity 502.4
+Stockholders' equity 526.7

+OTHER DATA:

-EBITDA \$ 222.6 \$ 334.5
+EBITDA \$ 334.5

 Capital expenditures 73.4 151.0

-North American content per vehicle(1) 231 206
+North American content per vehicle(1) 231 205

-(1) &quot;North American content per vehicle" is the Company's pro forma net sales in North America divided by total North American vehicle production.
+^{(1) &}quot;North American content per vehicle" is the Company's pro forma net sales in North America divided by total North American vehicle production.
 "North American vehicle production" comprises car and light truck production in the United States, Canada and Mexico estimated by the Company from industry sources.